NET WORTH: $1.53 billion

 FUNDING AREAS: Jewish Causes, Health, Education, Arts & Culture

-OVERVIEW: Nelson Peltz seems to be pretty quiet about his philanthropy, so it can be difficult to tell how much he’s contributed over the years.
+OVERVIEW: Nelson Peltz seems to be pretty quiet about his philanthropy, so it can be difficult to tell how much he has contributed over the years.
 In 2003, he and his wife founded the Nelson & Claudia Peltz Family Foundation.
-He is also a board member of several non-profits, where he has made larger contributions, though specific amounts are hard to come by.
-Jewish causes are a top interest.
+He is also on the board of several non-profits, where he has made larger contributions, though specific amounts are hard to come by.
+Jewish causes are one of his top interests.

 BACKGROUND: Nelson Peltz grew up in Brooklyn, and attended the Wharton School at University of Pennsylvania before dropping out to work at his father’s wholesale food distribution business, which he eventually took over and turned into a Fortune 100 Industry, taking the company public and raising its sales from $2.5 million to $150 million.
 Eventually Peltz sold the company, and in 1997 made his first major acquisition with Snapple.
 He successfully turned the company around, and sold it three years later.
 In 2005 he cofounded Trian Fund Management, and has made investments in companies such as Wendy’s.